10 bad habits that lead to debt disaster

 If you're up to your eyeballs in credit card debt, take a step back and recount your money missteps.
 Knowing your weaknesses could prevent you from falling back into the bad credit pit and show you a way out.

-According to Gail Cunningham, senior director of public relations for the National Foundation for Credit Counseling based in Silver Spring, Md., consumers mired in debt make common financial blunders, most of which can be prevented with discipline and behavior changes.
+According to Gail Cunningham, vice president of membership and public relations for the National Foundation for Credit Counseling based in Washington, D.C., consumers mired in debt make common financial blunders, most of which can be prevented with discipline and behavior changes.
 Learn from these mistakes and start paying off your debt.

 Bad Habit No. 1: Misusing balance transfers